Scholarships & Grants

 Catholic Promise scholarships of $25,000 annually are renewable for up to four years if the recipient maintains full-time enrollment, resides on campus, and if academic conditions are met while enrolled at USJ.

 $25,000 annually for up to four consecutive years ($100,000) for students who accept an invitation to participate in the Honors Program.
-Honors students typically have a 3.5 high school GPA.
-The Honors Scholarship requires continuous full-time enrollment and a 3.25 cumulative college GPA for renewal each year.
+To be reviewed for Honors, students must have a 3.7 unweighted GPA and a B or higher in at least 10 or more Honors, AP, IB, or Dual Enrollment courses.
+Recipients of the Honors Scholarship must maintain continuous full-time enrollment, reside on campus, and maintain a 3.25 cumulative college GPA for renewal each year.

 Academic Merit-Based Scholarship*